bmuschko/ckad-crash-course/exercises/06-using-service-account/instructions.md

 In this exercise, you will create a ServiceAccount and assign it to a Pod.

-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenario ["Creating and assigning a ServiceAccount"](https://learning.oreilly.com/scenarios/3-7-ckad-security/9781098104962/).
+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Creating and assigning a ServiceAccount"](https://learning.oreilly.com/labs/3-7-ckad-security/9781098104962/).

 ## Using a ServiceAccount